ORCID: Members, sponsors and registrants

-By the end of 2013 ORCID had 111 member organizations and over 460,000 registrants.
+By the end of 2013, ORCID had 111 member organizations and over 460,000 registrants.
 On 15 November 2014, ORCID announced the one-millionth registration, and on 20 November 2020 the ten-millionth registration.
 As of 2 August 2022, ORCID reported 1258 member organizations and 14,727,479 live accounts.
 The organizational members include many research institutions such as Caltech and Cornell University, and publishers such as Elsevier, Springer, Wiley and Nature Publishing Group.
 There are also commercial companies including Thomson Reuters, academic societies and funding bodies.

-Grant-making bodies such as the Wellcome Trust (a charitable foundation) have also begun to mandate that applicants for funding provide an ORCID identifier.
+Grant-making bodies such as the Wellcome Trust (a charitable foundation) also mandate that applicants for funding provide an ORCID identifier.

 National implementations

 In several countries, consortia, including government bodies as partners, are operating at a national level to implement ORCID.
 For example, in Italy, seventy universities and four research centres are collaborating under the auspices of the Conference of Italian University Rectors (CRUI) and the National Agency for the Evaluation of the University and Research Institutes (ANVUR), in a project implemented by Cineca, a not-for-profit consortium representing the universities, research institutions, and the Ministry of Education.
 In Australia, the government's National Health and Medical Research Council (NHMRC) and Australian Research Council (ARC) "encourage all researchers applying for funding to have an ORCID identifier".
-The French scientific article repository HAL is also inviting its users to enter their ORCID ID.
+The French scientific article repository HAL also invites its users to enter their ORCID ID.